 is interested in outcome measurement and clinical effectiveness in cerebral palsy.
 Her research address the outcomes of various interventions in cerebral palsy including robotic gait training and electrical stimulation as well as the best methods to measure function and quality of life.

-Assistant Professor, Division of Pediatric Physical Medicine and Rehabilitation
+Pediatric Rehabilitation, Division of Physical Medicine and Rehabilitation

 Cerebral palsy; epidemiology; evidence-based practice